WHOIGit/django-nginx-postgres-docker/README.md

         }
     }

-And match the container name in the `docker-compose.yml` file for the Postres container.
+And match the container name in the `docker-compose.yml` file for the Postgres container.

     database1:  # <-- IMPORTANT: same name as in Djano settings.py, otherwise Django won't find the database!
     image: postgres:11